emmertarmin/VBA/README.md

 - **clearSheets.bas** deletes every row of the sheet starting from the 5th.

 - **email.bas** An email opens in Outlook, fully composed, with the excel file attached.
 You'll just have to glance at it, and press 'Send'.
-I mapped this to "Ctrl+E" for more elegant magic.
+When I used this, I mapped it to "Ctrl+E" for more elegant magic.

 - **importCSV.bas** imports a CSV file to a sheet.